Lifetime (TV channel): Latin America

 Lifetime announced the launch of a Latin American version of the network, which launched on July 1, 2014, in association with Sony Pictures Television Latin America.
 It supplanted the now-defunct Sony Spin channel (formerly known as Locomotion from 1996 to 2005 and Animax from 2005 to 2011) on the Amazonas satellite serving South America.
 Lifetime Latin America is currently distributed by Ole Distribution, currently based in Bogotá, Colombia, under license from A+E Networks Latin America and Sony Pictures Television Latin America.
 In Brazil, its programming is fully dubbed in Portuguese.

 In Mexico, it was launched on October 1, 2014, replacing The Biography Channel.

 Africa

 A+E Networks launched the African version of Lifetime on Channel 131 on DStv on July 22, 2014.
-On April 25, 2022 it was announced the channel alongside Lifetime Play will cease transmission in Africa by the end of May.
+On April 25, 2022, it was announced the channel alongside Lifetime Play would cease transmission in Africa by the end of May.

 Israel

-A+E Networks launched a version of Lifetime for Israel on September 14, 2014, replaced The Biography Channel.
+A+E Networks launched a version of Lifetime for Israel on September 14, 2014, replacing The Biography Channel.

 Turkey

-On March 16, 2016, A&E Television Networks has announced that Lifetime (Turkey) channel was launched on April 26, 2016, in Turkey with cooperation of Multi Channel Developers.
-Lifetime Turkey is ceased operations on April 26, 2019.
+On March 16, 2016, A&E Networks announced that Lifetime (Turkey) channel would be launched on April 26, 2016, in Turkey with the cooperation of Multi Channel Developers.
+Lifetime Turkey ceased operations on April 26, 2019.